OpenDataology/website/content/en/docs/distributions/azure/azureEndtoEnd.md

     class="mt-3 mb-3 p-3 border border-info rounded">

 ### Create an Azure container registry
-Kubeflow uses Docker images to describe each pipeline step's dependencies.
-You need to create a container registry to store those images in the cloud so that Kubeflow can pull the images as they are needed.
+OpenDataology uses Docker images to describe each pipeline step's dependencies.
+You need to create a container registry to store those images in the cloud so that OpenDataology can pull the images as they are needed.

 To create a container registry: